 OS Grid ref:- SD3799

-Wray consists of the hamlets of High and Low Wray which lie amidst stunning scenery on the north-west bank of Lake Windermere.
+Wray consists of the quiet hamlets of High and Low Wray which lie amidst stunning scenery in the rolling hills on the north-west bank of Lake Windermere.
 It lies to the east of the B5286 road to Hawkshead from Ambleside.